Choosing an AI for RPGs

 Why "which model" is the wrong question

 When people ask which AI is best for a role-playing game, they usually mean which model, the newest and largest one they can get.
-And for a single scene, that instinct is fine: modern frontier models all write vivid, responsive prose.
+And for a single scene, that instinct is fine: any capable model writes vivid, responsive prose.
 The trouble shows up later.

 Every model has a context window, a limited amount of text it can hold at once.
 As your campaign grows past that window, the oldest details fall out of view, and the AI simply stops knowing them.
+Research on how models read long contexts shows the trouble starts even before the window fills: information buried in the middle of a long prompt gets used far less reliably than what sits at either end, an effect researchers named lost in the middle.
 It forgets the name of the tavern, loses track of who you met, and contradicts its own lore.
 A bigger model has a bigger window, but the window is still finite, and a long campaign will still outgrow it.
 So raw model size delays the problem; it does not solve it.

 What solves it is memory: a system that stores your world outside the context window and pulls the right details back when the moment calls for them.
-That is an architecture question, not a model-size question, and it is the real thing to compare when you are choosing an AI for RPGs.
+That is an architecture question, and it is the real thing to compare when you are choosing an AI for RPGs.

 The checklist